dataloop-ai/AutoML/README.md

 ## Refrences

-Some of the code was influenced by [keras-tuner](https://github.com/keras-team/keras-tuner)
+Some of the code was inspired by [keras-tuner](https://github.com/keras-team/keras-tuner)